ludiosarchive/Pyquitter/README.md

 Running the tests
 =============

-Install Twisted, then `trial modsniffer`.
+Install Twisted, then `trial pyquitter`.

 Wishlist